-Unfortunately, there is no case law in Turkey about interpretation of when/which elements should be deemed to be always available in the market.
-However, the patentee depended on German case law and UK case law.
-In German Law, it is accepted that the meaning of “product, readily available in the market,” constitutes all kinds of basic materials, for daily use, which are generally kept in storage.
-Also, in accordance with German Law, collective, daily and a multitude of products, whether personal or commercial, which are a part of permanent personal needs, and which may be used in many other ways, in other words, which are not described for any special purpose, constitute these products.
+The defendant tried to defend itself by referring to paragraph 2 of Article 86, which says that if the elements or instruments stipulated in clause one are always available on the market, the provision of clause one shall not apply unless third persons provoke/induce unauthorised persons to perform the referred acts.
+Accordingly, the defendant argued that API (X) is such an element of the invention that can always be found on the market and the defendant does not provoke/induce anyone to implement the invention by using API (X).
+Unfortunately, there is no case law in Turkey about the interpretation of when/which elements should be deemed to be always available on the market.
+However, the patentee depended on the German and UK case laws.
+In German Law, it is accepted that the meaning of “product, readily available in the market” constitute all kinds of basic material for daily use, which are generally kept in stocks.
+Also, per German Law, collective, daily and multitude of products, whether personal or commercial, which are a part of permanent personal needs and may be used in many other ways, in other words, are not described for any special purpose, constitute these products.

 Along with this, in British Law, it is stated that the meaning “product, readily available in the market,” was “products, which may be needed daily and which may generally be provided” and in addition, “they must be products, supplied for various commercial uses.”
 In this context, British courts consider “readily available products” as “basic commercial products,” including raw materials.
 Therefore, it is impossible to consider a pharmaceutical compound as a basic commercial product as per British law doctrines and case laws.